Gigi Hadid claps back at Jake Paul, calling him an ‘irrelevant ugly a–‘ after he tweeted he almost had to fight Zayn Malik

 About two hours later, Malik’s supermodel girlfriend chimed in, clapping back against Paul’s confusing accusations.

 “Lol cause he doesn’t care to hang w you and your embarrassing crew of YouTube groupies ..?
 Home alone with his best friends like a respectful king cause he has me, sweetie.
-Unbothered by your irrelevant ugly ass.
+Unbothered by your irrelevant ugly a–.
 Go to bed,” Hadid tweeted at about 4:43 a.m.
 Pacific Standard Time.

+Lol cause he doesn’t care to hang w you and your embarrassing crew of YouTube groupies ..?
+Home alone with his best friends like a respectful king cause he has me, sweetie.
+Unbothered by your irrelevant ugly ass.
+Go to bed …

 As Insider previously detailed, Mailk and Hadid have had a public on-again-off-again relationship since rumors of their relationship started swirling toward the end of 2015.
 On February 14 – Valentine’s Day – Hadid confirmed in an Instagram post long-rumored speculation that she and the former One Direction member had been romantically reunited.